chriskrycho/v5.chriskrycho.com/site/journal/Read the Manual/2024-11-07 pbcopy pbpaste.md

 subtitle: >
     Two of my favorite command line tools: copy and paste to the macOS clipboard.
 (Actually to one of… several clipboards?)

+qualifiers:
+  audience: |
+    People interested in learning how the command lines tools on their computer work.

 ---

 In today’s Read the Manual, we’ll look at two of my favorite macOS CLI tools, `pbcopy` and `pbpaste`.
 Why both?
 Because `man pbcopy` and `man pbpaste` launch the same manual page: together they “provide copying and pasting to the pasteboard (the Clipboard) from command line”.